SunPower Corporation (SPWR) Shares Down Despite Recent Market Volatility

-SunPower Corporation (NASDAQ: SPWR)’s stock price has decreased by -0.13 compared to its previous closing price of 15.49.
-Despite this, the company has experienced a 1.18% gain in its stock price over the last five trading sessions.
+SunPower Corporation (NASDAQ: SPWR)’s stock price has decreased by -5.05 compared to its previous closing price of 15.44. but the company has seen a -5.91% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/11/22 that California Proposal Sends Solar Stocks Soaring

 Is It Worth Investing in SunPower Corporation (NASDAQ: SPWR) Right Now?